jurassicduck/course3project/README.md

-# Getting and Cleaning Data Project
+# Getting and Cleaning Data Course Project

 ## Background
 This is the course project for John Hopkins University's Getting and Cleaning Data Course.
 The purpose of the project is to demonstrate the ability to collect and clean a data set.
 Detail information regarding this data source can be found [here] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 Data can be downloaded [here] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).